-As discussed in Note 1 to the consolidated financial statements, effective December 31, 2006, Kadant Inc. adopted Statement of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109 and effective December 30, 2006, Kadant Inc. adopted Statement of Financial Accounting Standards No. 158, Employer's Accounting for Defined Benefit Pension and Other Postretirement Plans, an Amendment of FASB Statements No. 87, 88, 106, and 132(R) and effective January 1, 2006, Kadant Inc. adopted Statement of Financial Accounting Statement of FASB Statements No. 87, 88, 106, and 132(R) and effective January 1, 2006, Kadant Inc. adopted Statement of Financial Accounting Standards No. 123(R), Share-Based Payment.
+As discussed in Note 1 to the consolidated financial statements, effective December 31, 2006, Kadant Inc. adopted Statement of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109 and effective December 30, 2006, Kadant Inc. adopted Statement of Financial Accounting Standards No. 158, Employer's Accounting for Defined Benefit Pension and Other Postretirement Plans, an Amendment of FASB Statements No. 87, 88, 106, and 132(R) and effective January 1, 2006, Kadant Inc. adopted Statement of Financial Accounting Standards No. 123(R), Share-Based Payment.